walshbr/data-for-the-rest-of-us/pages/week-5-cleaning.md

 * Cleaning by hand

 ---
-Activity: Workshop on Google Open Refine
+## Activity: Workshop on Google Open Refine

-Use humanities materials?
+Look at [this dataset](https://www.kaggle.com/datasets/snehangsude/audible-dataset?resource=download&select=audible_cleaned.csv) of audiobook data.
+Compare the uncleaned version and the cleaned one.
+Then use Open Refine to get from one to the other.

 ## Homework

-* By Friday have them clean up a messed up dataset
+* Work through [this lesson](https://programminghistorian.org/en/lessons/cleaning-data-with-openrefine) on The Programming Historian.
+Send a screenshot of your successful results along by Friday at 9:00 AM.